Interpretive Fidelity

 Self-love is different.
 Self-love treats experience as real before it is fully explainable.
 It refuses to use productivity as proof of worth.
 It listens inward before it optimizes.
 It allows feeling and need to register without being reshaped into something more acceptable.
 Self-love is not indulgence.
 It is the inward form of the same discipline: letting your mind be real even when it is inconvenient, letting pain be real even when it is messy, letting joy be real even when it feels undeserved.

 This is why self-love can feel like relief.
 Relief is what happens when the channel clears.
-You stop arguing with your own reality.
+You stop disputing your own reality.
 You stop translating yourself for yourself.
 You stop demanding that your mind justify its existence.
 You allow your mind to be seen.

 Closing